AndreRudolph/impulsephp-doc/docs/server/events.md

 Very complex web applications may consist of many different, independent sections that are losely connected to each other conceptually.
 Sometimes, when something happens in one section, e.g. a record will be updated, other sections might be interested in listening to this event and update themselfes accordingly.

 This is a use case for global listener.
 A controller or component can subscribe themselfes as a listener to one or more global events and are automatically invoked once one of these events are triggered.

-Consider you have a complex web application with many different, independent but yet active sections.
-For example
+The following examples are component based but controllers can be registered the same way as global listener.

-<h4><a id="testing-framework">Testing framework</a></h4>
+<h4><a id="testing-framework">Register listener</a></h4>

 The Impulse framework provides a testing framework that has been especially designed for creating and executing functional tests.
 It is based on the awesome testing library provided by the Symfony framework.
 You don't need to install any further dependencies since they are installed by default with the Impulse framework.